 Threats and Contaminants

-People could be exposed to MGP wastes at the Marinette site by dermal contact with contaminated soil or river sediment or by drinking contaminated groundwater.
+People could be exposed to MGP wastes at the Marinette site by dermal contact with contaminated soil and/or river sediment or by drinking contaminated groundwater.
 Benthic (bottom-dwelling) organisms could be exposed to sediment contaminants in the river.
 Exposure to the MGP contaminants could cause toxic health effects.
-However, because the city owned wastewater treatment plant is located on the former MGP property exposure to contaminated soil is limited.
-Residents use the city water supply for drinking; therefore, no one is drinking contaminated groundwater from the site.
+However, because the city-owned wastewater treatment plant is located on the former MGP property, exposure to contaminated soil is limited.
+Residents use the city water supply for drinking; therefore, no one is currently drinking contaminated groundwater from the site.

-WPSC and EPA entered a settlement agreement in May 2006 to address site conditions at six former MGP sites in Wisconsin.
-Prior to this agreement, various investigations of the Marinette site were conducted from 1994 through 2002 under the Wisconsin Voluntary Cleanup program.
-In 2004, a limited amount of contaminated soil was removed to accomodate the city of Marinette's modifications to its sewer line.
-Investigative results showed that site groundwater flows generally north toward the Menominee River beneath the wastewater treatment plant property and easterly under Boom Landing Park.
+WPSC and EPA entered a settlement agreement in May 2006 to address site conditions at six former MGP sites in Wisconsin including the Marinette site.
+Prior to reaching this agreement, WPSC conducted various investigations of the Marinette site from 1994 through 2002 under the Wisconsin Voluntary Cleanup Program.
+In 2004, a limited amount of contaminated soil was removed to accommodate the city's modifications to its sewer line.
+Investigative results showed that site groundwater flowed generally north toward the Menominee River beneath the wastewater treatment plant property and easterly under Boom Landing Park.
 Routine groundwater monitoring occurred annually.

-Under the 2006 agreement, WPSC has agreed to conduct a remedial investigation and feasibility study at the Marinette former MGP site as well as at five other former MGP sites in Wisconsin.
+Under the 2006 settlement agreement with EPA, WPSC has agreed to conduct a remedial investigation and feasibility study at the Marinette former MGP site as well as at five other former MGP sites in Wisconsin.
 Because the six sites have similar conditions and contaminants, and WPSC is a potentially responsible party for each, the agreement allows a streamlined approach to site investigation and remedy development.
-Some benefits of the agreement include the use of multi-site documents, a mechanism to review the adequacy of past work, and scheduling flexibility to allow WPSC to address the worst problems first.
+Some benefits of the agreement include the use of multi-site documents, a mechanism to review the adequacy of past work, and scheduling flexibility to allow WPSC to address the "worst problems first."